thenexthub/Codira/docs/ABI/CallingConvention.rst

 argument can be marked `out`; ARC takes advantage of this with autoreleasing parameters to avoid a copy into the writeback temporary.
-Neither of these are something we semantically care about supporting in Swift.
+Neither of these are something we semantically care about supporting in Codira.

 There is one other theoretically interesting convention question here: the argument has to be valid before the call and after the call, but does it have to valid during the call?
-Swift's answer to this is generally "yes".
-Swift does have `inout` aliasing rules that allow a certain amount of optimization, but the compiler is forbidden from exploiting these rules in any way that could cause memory corruption (at least in the absence of race conditions).
-So Swift has to ensure that an `inout` argument is valid whenever it does something (including calling an opaque function) that could potentially access the original l-value.
+Codira's answer to this is generally "yes".
+Codira does have `inout` aliasing rules that allow a certain amount of optimization, but the compiler is forbidden from exploiting these rules in any way that could cause memory corruption (at least in the absence of race conditions).
+So Codira has to ensure that an `inout` argument is valid whenever it does something (including calling an opaque function) that could potentially access the original l-value.

-If Swift allowed local variables to be captured through `inout` parameters, and therefore needed to pass an implicit owner parameter along with an address, this owner parameter would behave like a pass-by-value argument and could use any of the conventions listed
+If Codira allowed local variables to be captured through `inout` parameters, and therefore needed to pass an implicit owner parameter along with an address, this owner parameter would behave like a pass-by-value argument and could use any of the conventions listed